 We’re happy to report that we have enjoyed success with the Web Story format since the beginning of the year, and have learnt quite a lot within this short time frame – what clicks, how long it lasts, and how to create sustained buzz.

 And we plan to keep at it.
-We are continuing with our experimentation for the month of February 2021 and will publish the results in March 2020.
+We are continuing with our experimentation for the month of February 2021 and will publish the results in March 2020 with the help of our in-house story web maker.
 Till then, stay tuned – and keep a lookout for us on Google Discover!